 Romeo is a great-looking dog with an alpha personality.
 He would be best if paired with a submissive doggie companion or in a home where he is the only dog.
-Australian Cattle Dogs are known to be intelligent and quite independent with a high level of energy, which makes them highly trainable dogs and also great guard dogs.
+Australian Cattle Dogs are known to be intelligent and quite independent with a high level of energy, which makes them highly trainable dogs.
 While Romeo is a mix, he displays all these characteristics known to the breed.
 If you are interested in meeting Romeo, please contact us today.
 To be neutered upon adoption.

 Born Free Pet Shelter is a No Kill 501(c)(3) non-profit dog rescue organization that has been helping homeless dogs since 1980.
 Located on a beautiful 5-acre refuge in the Redlands of South Florida, Born Free rescues dogs in distress and offers them the chance to lead happy and healthy lives.
 We are currently responsible for over 160 dogs, ranging from puppies to seniors.
 With the help of generous donations and the tireless efforts of our volunteers, we provide the love and care that they deserve.
 Some of our dogs will live out their days at the shelter, but we have so many that would make wonderful companions if given the chance.